Karakalpak language: Classification

-Karakalpak is a member of the Kipchak branch of Turkic languages, which includes Kazakh, Bashkir, Tatar, Kumyk, Karachay, Nogai and Kyrgyz.
-Due to its proximity to Uzbek, much of Karakalpak's vocabulary and grammar has been influenced by Uzbek.
+Karakalpak is a member of the Kipchak branch of Turkic languages, which includes Kazakh, Bashkir, Tatar, Kumyk, Karachay-Balkar, Nogai and Kyrgyz.
+Due to its proximity to Turkmen and Uzbek, some of Karakalpak's vocabulary and grammar has been influenced by Uzbek and Turkmen.
 Like the vast majority of Turkic languages, Karakalpak has vowel harmony, is agglutinative and has no grammatical gender.
 Word order is usually subject–object–verb.

 Geographic distribution

 Karakalpak is spoken mainly in the Karakalpakstan Autonomous Republic of Uzbekistan.
-Approximately 2,000 people in Afghanistan and smaller diaspora in parts of Russia, Kazakhstan, Turkey and other parts of the world speak Karakalpak.
+Approximately 2,000 people in Iran and Afghanistan, as well as smaller diaspora in parts of Russia, Kazakhstan, Turkey and other parts of the world speak Karakalpak.

 Official status

 Karakalpak has official status in the Karakalpakstan Autonomous Republic.

 Dialects

 Ethnologue identifies two dialects of Karakalpak: Northeastern and Southwestern.
 Menges mentions a third possible dialect spoken in the Fergana Valley.
 The Southwestern dialect has /tʃ/ for the Northeastern /ʃ/.

 Phonology

 Karakalpak has 25 native consonant phonemes and regularly uses four non-native phonemes in loan words.
 Non-native sounds are shown in parentheses.